WarzoneAMD8GB VRAMtier D2019

 Best Warzone settings for RX 5500 XT

-Recommended at 1080p: expect 43–77 FPS after applying the playbook below.
+Recommended at 1080p: expect 6077 FPS after applying the playbook below.
+Range derived from published benchmark measurements for this game.
 Your RX 5500 XT is the limiting factor in Warzone.

 At 1080p, Warzone's rendering pipeline saturates a D-tier AMD GPU before any CPU draw-call limit.
 Settings that reduce GPU load (shader quality, shadow detail, particle resolution, upscaling) produce the biggest FPS gains.
 Settings that ease CPU work (view distance, draw distance) help less.